dkolpakov2/data-demo-test/README.md

 1st Set of Questions for Basic programming skills:
-## Prerequisite
+## Prerequisites
     All Java  test apps have been deployed for Installed Software/framework as follow
     1. Java version 17+
     2. Apache Maven version 3.9.9

-## In order to run tests
+## In order to run the tests
-    1. un-archive zip/jar file
+    1. if using zip file: un-archive zip file.
     2. run java demo from parent folder with commands shown below.

 1. DocumentSearchEngine.java Run Main app from parent folder: